Chris-Ack/Tasukete/readme.md

-“This was developed during our time as a student at Code Chrysalis”
+“This was developed during our time as students at Code Chrysalis”

 <img src="public/asset/logo.png" width="150px">